Ubiquity, Dependency, Complexity

 What the Course Is:

 Most complex systems of interest today involve not just technology but also people, processes, and highly variable situational interfaces and dynamics.
 Many assessment approaches and methods address technology, fewer address people and processes, and fewer still address the risks associated with the full system.
-We’ve designed the Requisite Thinking course to help managers and staff better understand how these complex socio-technical systems work, how they function, how they fail, and how we can better protect them.
+We’ve designed the proactive risk avoidance course to help managers and staff better understand how these complex socio-technical systems work, how they function, how they fail, and how we can better protect them.
 It’s part systems thinking, part systems engineering, part risk assessment, and part red teaming.

 What the Course Is Not: